Germany’s Merkel says she’s OK after shaking at ceremony

 About an hour later, following their meeting, Merkel told reporters at a joint news conference that they had discussed bilateral issues and the Minsk peace process during Zelenskiy’s first visit to the German capital as president.

-Merkel, who turns 65 next month, smiled broadly after a reporter asked whether her shaking was cause for concern, saying that she was fine.
+Merkel, who turns 65 next month, smiled broadly after a reporter asked whether her shaking was cause for concern.
+She replied that she was fine.

 “Since then I’ve drunk at least three glasses of water, which I apparently needed, and now I’m doing very well,” she said.